Is Your Bounce Rate Too High?

 That may depend on your business.
 Retail websites typically experience about a 20-40% bounce rate.
 Well optimized content websites normally have a bounce rate in the 40-60% range.
 If your bounce rate is over 60%, you should be concerned.
 If it’s over 80%, you have a major problem.

-How do I improve my bounce rate?
+How do I improve it?

 First, make sure your bounce rates aren’t because people are finding you by searching for stuff you’re not optimized for.
 If they find you by accident when they’re really looking for something else, those bounces are fine.
 But if people find you by searching important keywords, those are the bounces you want to improve.